Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Autoregressive Noisy Filtration Modeling

 where the first equation defines a structural mixing operation and the second equation defines a temporal mixing operation.
 For the structural mixing, we use Structure-Aware-Transformer layers~\citep{chen2022sat}.
 Additionally, we incorporate both the timestep $t$ and cycle counts in $\tilde{G}_t$ using FiLM~\citep{perez2018film}.
 These structural features were used previously in other graph generative models such as DiGress~\citep{vignac2023digress}.
 Multiple mixing operations are stacked to form the backbone model.

 \paragraph{Edge Decoder.} To model $p_\theta(\tilde{G}_t|\tilde{G}_{t-1},\dots,\tilde{G}_0)$, we produce a distribution over possible edge sets of $\tilde{G}_t$.
 We use a mixture of multivariate Bernoulli distributions to capture dependencies between edges, similar to previous works~\citep{lia2019gran,kong2023grapharm}.
+Mixture distributions are more expressive than simple multivariate Bernoulli distributions, which model the existence of edges independently in each generation step.
 Given $K \geq 1$ mixture components, we infer $K$ Bernoulli parameters for each node pair $i, j \in V$ from the node representations $v_i$ produced by the backbone model at timestep $t-1$:

 where $k=1,\shortellipsis, K$ and $D_{\cdot, \theta}$ is some neural network.
 We enforce that $\smash{p_k^{(i, j)}}$ is symmetric and that the probability of self-loops is zero.
 In addition, we produce a mixture distribution $\pi \in \R^K$ in the $K-1$ dimensional probability simplex from pooled node representations.
 The architectural details of $D_{\cdot, \theta}$ are provided in Appendix~\ref{appendix:edge-decoder}.
 The final likelihood is defined as: